kallimachos/bash/README.rst

 bump.sh
 ~~~~~~~

-Merges local branch for a Rackspace repository with upstream and pushes
+Merges upstream into local branch for a Rackspace repository and pushes the
-the result to origin.
+result to origin.

 clean.sh
 ~~~~~~~~
-Runs 'git clean -xfd' and 'git remote prune origin' on listed repositories.
+Runs 'git clean -xfd' and 'git remote prune origin' on repositories in listed directories.

 cleanscreen.sh